Per- and Polyfluoroalkyl Substances (PFASs)

 Per- and polyfluoroalkyl substances (PFASs) are manmade chemicals used in many industries to make things waterproof, non-stick, and stain resistant.
 Some examples of materials that may contain PFASs include firefighting foam, carpet, furniture, waterproof clothing, and certain types of food packaging.
 These chemicals are often described as “forever chemicals” because they do not breakdown over time and can build up in the environment and our bodies.

-While there are thousands of PFASs, only a relatively small number are considered to pose a significant risk to human health and the environment.
+There are thousands of PFASs, but only a small number have been evaluated for their risk to human health and the environment.
+In addition, little is known about the health and environmental risks of exposure to combinations of these chemicals.
 Early studies focused on two specific compounds: perfluoro octane sulfonate (PFOS-)i and perfluoro octanoate (PFOA-).
 These compounds were phased out of use by US manufacturers in the 1990s, however they remain a problem because they can still persist in the environment.
 Other PFASs of concern have been found to be widespread in the environment and require further study, including PFBS-, PFHxS-, PFPeA- PFHxA-, PFHpA-, PFNA- and PFDA-.
 Some of the newer replacement compounds, such as HFPO-DA (GenX) and ADONA, are being evaluated for potential risks.

 When the National Health and Nutrition Examination Survey (NHANES) tested the blood of volunteers in 2016, they concluded that 98% of Americans have detectable PFASs in their blood.
 PFASs have also been found in sea turtles, whales, dolphins, and Hawaiian monk seals around Hawaiʻi.

 How do PFASs get into the environment?